 Expertise: Financial markets, trade, federal budget, economy

 Prior to joining Sen. Merkley’s office in early 2009, Green practiced corporate law at Fried, Frank, Harris, Shriver & Jacobson in Hong Kong and Shanghai.
-His practice focused on corporate finance, initial public offerings, and cross-border merger and acquisition.
 Green holds a B.A. in government and an M.A. in East Asian regional studies from Harvard University and a J.D. from the University of California, Hastings College of the Law.

-Green also serves as a member of the board of directors of the Junior Statesmen Foundation, which supports nonpartisan year-round and summer leadership programs for high school students who are interested in politics and government.
+Green also serves as a member of the board of directors of the Junior State of America Foundation, which supports nonpartisan year-round and summer leadership programs for high school students who are interested in politics and government.

 By Andy Green